The NRC is a bureaucratic paper-monster that will devour and divide India

 This strict adherence to a complex and unclear procedure with a central reliance on documents – including those that are impossible to produce but also those that are considered dubious – will create havoc of an unprecedented form.
 We have already seen in the case of Aadhar how exclusions or faulty operations of the biometrically linked ID have led to widespread suffering including hundreds of human fatalities.
 The costs of being left out of such state-ordained systems of recognition are unimaginable, especially for minorities and the poor.

 Amit Shah claimed in one TV interview that no documents will be required to be registered for the NRC.
 Even if that was to be the case, though one cannot see how it will be possible given the logic and structure of the Indian state, there would still be gross exclusions from the NRC.
-This would involve a devolving of all power to the level of the Local Registrar who would then have a carte blanche to discriminate against members of marginalised or vulnerable communities, such as Muslims, women, adivasis, and Dalits.
+This would involve a devolving of all power to the level of the Local Registrar who would then have a carte blanche to discriminate against members of marginalised or vulnerable communities, such as Muslims, women, Adivasis, and Dalits.

 Or even if she doesn’t belong to any of these collectives, but for some reason, was to offend the street-level bureaucrats then she could be easily turned away.
 If she were to press for grievance redressal, provided such a structure was even to be established in reality and not just on paper, then too she would face similar forms of prejudicial treatments.
 This is how discrimination operates sociologically and an exercise with stakes as high and procedures as weak as the NRC would immediately open up.